srobo/team-emails/SR2021/2021-01-19-league-1-absent.md

 If you're interested in getting a mentor, please reply to this email to let us know when works best for you.
 For safeguarding reasons, either you or another responsible adult such as a parent / guardian will need to be around for any video calls.

+## Tips

+We've found that teams which have a regular meeting schedule to work on their robot tend to do better, so you may find it useful to have a set time each week that your team meets to catch up and review their progress.

+Similarly, we've found that it is beneficial for the whole team to have a shared understanding of the whole of the robot.
+This both ensures that every member of the team is able to contribute as well as avoiding issues if one team member is not available.
+This year we would encourage that you have a shared location for the robot code and that everyone feels able to contribute to its development.

 ## Unable to continue?

 If you no longer wish to, or are unable to compete in Student Robotics 2021, please let us know as soon as possible.